 How much is an electric car in Australia?

 Like traditional car models and makes, there can be a big difference between price tags, which may be additionally influenced by your location and sales periods, so to find out exactly how much an electric car will set you back, it’s best to get in touch with the car manufacturer or step foot into a dealership.
+Another thing to consider is the running costs of the electric vehicle.

 What is the cheapest electric car?